ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### *property* drop_off_material_handling

 Type defining how drop-off material is used in drop-off areas of this stackup.
-Types: [‘Global’, ‘Custom’]
+Types: [‘Global’, ‘Custom’].

 <a id="compolyx.Stackup.fabrics"></a>

 #### *property* fabrics

-Fabrics property of the Stackup
+Fabrics property of the Stackup.

 <a id="compolyx.Stackup.get_ordered_fabrics"></a>